cmu-phil/tetrad/README.md

 Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.

-All artifacts are published in the [Maven Central Repository](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
-This includes all downloadable jars and Javadocs.

 All of our code is public and we welcome suggestions, expecially if you have awesome algorithms that outperform ours.

 ## Tetrad GUI Application